 Richard Duck (1964G) loses his battle with cancer

-We received the following notice from the UK about the passing of Richard:
+We received the following notice from the UK about the passing of Richard Duck (1964G):

 He was a great friend of the Senior OD Golf side and the ODU in general.
 He will be greatly missed.

-To his wife, Vicki, and the Duck family we extend our heartfelt condolences.
+To Vicki, his three children and six grandchildren and the broader Duck family we extend our heartfelt condolences.

 Similar stories